yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 ## Feedback

 ### How is Mozilla going to get paid for the ads on the new tab page?

+I got some feedback:

+>If you read about the details, this is about anonymized information about the ads in the newtab page.
+How do you figure Mozilla is getting paid for those without any information about their effect.

 I'm going to respond to that question with a related question -- how does Mozilla get paid for the ads that appear when "technical and interaction data" sharing is disabled?
 If you think Mozilla isn't getting paid for those ads, do you think Mozilla is displaying those ads without any expectation of getting paid?